 D --> |Improve or create more| Detection

-The idea is that based on threat modelling and what we are afraid of, we can generate detection.
+The idea is that based on threat modeling and what we are afraid of, we can generate detection.
 By responding to these alerts, we gain some insight into wether or not it’s a good detection in it’s current form, or if it needs improvement in the form of tuning.
 This in turn becomes our validation of sorts, which informs the detection process further.
 If the detection is in an alright state, we can move on to the next threat.

-Threat modelling lifecycle
+Threat modeling lifecycle

-As with the above paragraph on feedback loops for use cases, we also need to have some sort of threat modelling lifecycle in place.
+As with the above paragraph on feedback loops for use cases, we also need to have some sort of threat modeling lifecycle in place.
 We obviously might not have the time, people or resources to fully threat model everything - luckily we get some pretty decent tools from OWASP in form of the four question framework:

 A possible threat exists when the combined likelihood of the threat occurring and impact it would have on the organization create a significant risk.
 The following four question framework can help to organize threat modeling:

-• What are we working on?
+- What are we working on?

-• What can go wrong?
+- What can go wrong?

-• What are we going to do about it?
+- What are we going to do about it?

-• Did we do a good job?
+- Did we do a good job?

 There are many methods or techniques that can be used to answer each of these questions.
 There is no “right” way to evaluate the search space of possible threats, but structured models exist in order to help make the process more efficient.
 Attempting to evaluate all the possible combinations of threat agent, attack, vulnerability, and impact is often a waste of time and effort.
 It is helpful to refine the search space in order to determine which possible threats to focus on.